treeverse/lakeFS/docs/integrations/emr.md

 ```

 The Spark context in the running job will already be initialized to use the provided lakeFS configuration.
-There's no need to repeat the configuration steps mentioned in [Using lakeFS with Spark](spark.md#Configuration)
+There's no need to repeat the configuration steps mentioned in [Using lakeFS with Spark](spark.md#Configuration){: .button-clickable}
 {: .note}